powernsx/powernsx.github.io/help.md

 ```

 Here we can see our examples.
 These examples outline how the command can be used.
-Each command has one or more examples to show a number of ways to use the command including the optional parameters.
+Most PowerNSX commands have one or more worked examples to show you how to use the command including the optional parameters.

 Lets use the -detailed toggle on our command: